Jan 9 2025

 For nearly two decades, third-party cookies have helped advertisers understand audiences’ behaviors, create personalized advertising experiences to meet their needs, and measure the impact of their campaigns.
 But recent years have brought an increased focus on consumer data privacy—spurred by regulations and consumer demands alike—and third-party cookies are on the way out.

-To help CPG advertisers navigate signal loss and third-party cookie deprecation, we spoke to Vanessa Allen, Basis Technologies’ VP of Integrated Client Solutions.
+To help CPG advertisers navigate mounting signal loss, we spoke to Vanessa Allen, Basis Technologies’ VP of Integrated Client Solutions.
 Read on for her top insights for CPG advertisers to consider as they invest in and implement privacy-friendly advertising solutions.

-Vanessa Allen: Even though CPG marketers won’t have third-party cookies to work with, there is still going to be a heavy focus on identifying who their target audience is and determining how they’re going to reach them.
-First-party data is going to be critical for this, as it allows advertisers to tap into audiences who are already interested in their products.
+Vanessa Allen: As signal loss increases, CPG marketers must focus on identifying who their target audience is and determining how they’re going to reach them in ways that respect consumer privacy.
+First-party data is critical for this, as it allows advertisers to tap into audiences who are already interested in their products.
 As such, it’s important for CPG advertisers and brands to ensure they’re collecting that data in a privacy-compliant manner and storing it in a way that makes it easy to use.

-It's also going to be important for CPG brands and advertisers to really focus in on researching and understanding consumer behaviors.
+It's also important for CPG brands and advertisers to focus on researching and understanding consumer behaviors.
 Once they have those insights, they can adapt their campaigns to meet audiences’ distinct needs.
 That might look like leaning into opportunities with user-generated content on social to connect with younger audiences, or it could involve highlighting product and service offerings focused on convenience, since more and more shoppers (millennials, in particular) say this is a key factor that influences their purchasing decisions.

-VA: As mentioned earlier, first-party data will be crucial in a number of different ways.
-Many CPG brands—and, especially, larger brands—have a ton of this data already and are well-positioned to use it to connect with audiences in personalized ways.
+VA: As mentioned earlier, first-party data is crucial in a number of different ways.
+Many CPG brands—especially larger brands—have a ton of this data already and are well-positioned to use it to connect with audiences in personalized ways.
 They can use this data not only to focus on retaining audiences who they know have bought their products in the past, but also to push out new products to those audiences to drive trial.

 Another option is tapping into retail media networks (RMNs) to take advantage of their proprietary data.
 But it’s important to take a balanced approach to RMNs, as brands also need to be building up their own data so that they aren’t entirely reliant on these walled gardens.
 When it comes to leveraging RMNs or using other platforms’ second-party data, it’s important to incorporate them as part of a holistic media mix.